mrciolino/wiki-backup/timeline.md

 - The party return the princess of Hellaress home.

 - Delivering the ring to King Sunfenix.
-Bane takes over King Sunfenix's body.
+When the king puts on the ring, Bane takes over his body.
 -
 - Hunting down the last devastation vermin
 - Spoops magically obtains the can of whoop ass.